Now that you have your wheels set up for basic connection, lets do something new.

 If you don't like a stop position, hit, button 4, Clear and both stops will be removed.
 Watch out, you need to set both stops so Looping mode knows where to go!

 Once you have set both stops and have tested that they are in the right spot in Live mode, start a live mode and adjust the speed using the Slide Jog wheel.
 When you are moving in the direction and speed you want, hit Button 3, Loop.
 The status screen will update to ST4 Looping, and the Button 3 will change to say Live.

 When looping, the ST4 will move until it approaches your Set 1 or Set 2 point, slows to a stop over 1 second, then reverses direction to head back the other way.
-When is reverses, it sets the SlideJog value to be opposite of what is was.
-For example, if you SlideJog speed was 23 moving from left to right and it hits is Set 2 point, the rig will come to a stop, then accelerate up to speed of -23.
+When is reverses, it sets the Slider value to be opposite of what is was.
+For example, if you Slider speed was 23 moving from left to right and it hits is Set 2 point, the rig will come to a stop, then accelerate up to speed of -23.

-The SlideJog values are still be directional!
+The Slider values are still be directional!
 This means, that even when looping you can reverse directions by just turning the Left Dial.
 It also means that if you are looping and trying to slow or speed up a move DURING an auto direction change, it might not do what you think until you understand how the values work a bit more.

 Known Behavior and issue:

 1) Issue - the first time a button is pressed, it will not register as a button press.
 Hit it twice the first time you start up your wheels - should be resolved in the future and is listed as a bug.

 2) Buttons 1-4 register on the release of the button, not the press.
 This behavior will not change and is due to how the Inertia Wheels are designed.

 3) Focus Motor /Jog on the M4 motor port is not currently supported - we will get this working well after we figure out a virtual stop calibration screen for this axis.